 We remain committed to protection of the areas around our water supplies.
 Most Town residents remain unaware that the Water Department is the sixth largest individual landowner in the Town behind only, in order of total land ownership, the Sharon Conservation Commission, the Massachusetts Audubon Society, the Commonwealth of Massachusetts, the Town of Sharon (which includes School Department property) and the Trustees of Reservations.
 Two landowners, the Sharon Conservation Commission and the Massachusetts Audubon Society, combined, own about a quarter of the land in Sharon.
-In fact, with the purchase of Rattlesnake Hill, over 75% of the Town is tax exempt protected open space.
+In fact, with the purchase of Rattlesnake Hill, over 75% of the Town is tax exempt, protected open space.

-More challenges are on the horizon.
-Our staff continue to work tirelessly to remain abreast of ever-evolving regulations that pertain to existing and emerging contaminants, most notably PFAS (per- and polyfluoroalkyl substances).
-Additionally, more stringent regulatory limits on water withdrawals during droughts are anticipated, which make it likely that mandatory lawn watering restrictions will become the norm.
+Our staff continue to work tirelessly to remain well informed about ever-evolving regulations that pertain to existing and emerging contaminants, most notably PFAS (perand polyfluoroalkyl substances) that are now detected in parts per trillion (0.00000001) which has resulted in filtration being required for the first time in the 125 year history of the Sharon Water Department.
+Additionally, more stringent regulatory limits on water withdrawals during droughts are anticipated, which make it likely that mandatory lawn watering restrictions will remain the norm.
 Your ongoing support is truly invaluable as we enter into these uncharted waters.

 At a time where increased connectivity and a never ending "breaking news" cycle is bringing us to the brink of information overload, it is increasingly difficult to find time to focus on anything that is not hyped as imminent.
 For those of you who have the time and interest to digest the information in this report, congratulations and happy reading!
-For those without the time at this instance, know that you can always access this report at a later time on the Town of Sharon Website.
+For those without the time or interest for now, know that you can always access this report on the Town of Sharon Website.
 As always, if you have any questions on any of the information provided within this report, please feel free to call our office at 781-784-1525.